twisst/living_QR_code/P5js_Living_QR_Code/README.md

-# Living QR Code in P5
+# Living QR Code: the P5 version

-See the P5js version of the Living QR Code in action on https://openprocessing.org/sketch/2289887.
+See this version live in action at https://openprocessing.org/sketch/2289887.

-I thought it would be fun to try it in P5, but this version is definitely less smooth than the [Processing version](https://github.com/twisst/living_QR_code/) I started with.
+I wanted to make this P5js version to be able to link to a quick demo.
+This version is less smooth however than the [Processing version](https://github.com/twisst/living_QR_code/) I started with.
 I spent quite a bit of time figuring out if I could make the script faster and the dithering better looking, but I'm just not that good at Javascript I'm afraid :-)

-I thought using an array to store the video frame's pixels in would make it a lot faster, but I don't think it really helps.
-P5's set() is supposed to be faster than directly accessing pixels in the pixel array
-The get() function has the same problem.
+P5's set() is supposed to be faster than directly accessing pixels in the pixel array.
+The dithering class still uses a lot of those.
+I thought using an array to store the video frame's pixels in would make it a lot faster, but I don't think I got it to work as well as it could.
+There's also a lot of calls to the get() function and that has the same problem.
+It makes the framerate lower than it could be.
+If you know how to fix that, please do!
+I would welcome pull requests.

-Weird: video from the webcam has less contrast in P5 than the same webcam in Processing (at least on my computer, in Firefox on Mac) ¯\_(ツ)_/¯ I don't know how to fix that.
+Also weird: video from the webcam has less contrast in P5 than the same webcam in Processing (at least on my computer, in Firefox on Mac) ¯\_(ツ)_/¯ I don't know how to fix that.